Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Results and discussion

-In the model considering isospin effects, Eq. (\ref{Eq12}), the parameter $\theta=(\mathrm{a}, \mathrm{b}, \mathrm{c}, \mathrm{d}, \mathrm{e}, \mathrm{h})$ is a six-dimensional vector.
-A uniform prior distribution $P(\theta)$ is assumed over the following intervals: $\mathrm{a}\in(0.02,0.1)$, $\mathrm{b}\in(-2.0,2.0)$, $\mathrm{c}\in(-2.0,4.0)$, $\mathrm{d}\in(-0.3,0.1)$, $\mathrm{e}\in(-10.0,-2.0)$, and $\mathrm{h}\in(-1.0,-0.2)$.
-To improve the efficiency of parameter calibration, GP emulator is employed to scan the six-dimensional parameter space, serving as a surrogate for the actual perturbative calculations.
+In the model considering isospin effects, Eq. (\ref{Eq12}), the parameter $\theta=(a, b, c, d, e, h)$ is a six-dimensional vector.
+A uniform prior distribution $P(\theta)$ is assumed over the following intervals: $a\in(0.02,0.1)$, $b\in(-2.0,2.0)$, $c\in(-2.0,4.0)$, $d\in(-0.3,0.1)$, $e\in(-10.0,-2.0)$, and $h\in(-1.0,-0.2)$.
+To improve the efficiency of parameter calibration, a GP emulator is employed to scan the six-dimensional parameter space, serving as a surrogate for the actual perturbative calculations.
 This approach accelerates the evaluation of the likelihood in the Bayesian analysis.
 Using the same MCMC sampling method as described in the previous section, Fig. \ref{Fig2} displays the posterior probability distributions of the six parameters obtained from Bayesian inference to the experimental data.
 Along the diagonal are the marginal posterior distributions of individual parameters, with red dashed lines indicating MAP and $95\%$ C.I.'s.
 The off-diagonal subplots display the joint posterior distributions between parameters.
 From Fig. \ref{Fig2}, physically meaningful relationships among parameters can be observed.
-Parameter a exhibits a markedly positive peak value, indicating that $Q_{\alpha}$ serves as the primary driving force enhancing $\alpha$ decay.
-The posterior distribution of parameter b is concentrated in the negative region, implying that the size effect represented by $A^{1/3}$ significantly suppresses the preformation probability of $\alpha$-particle in the superheavy region, consistent with the higher Coulomb barrier and more complex cluster formation process in superheavy nuclei.
-Parameter e is negative and possesses a large absolute magnitude, providing strong evidence that the isospin effect inhibits $\alpha$ decay, reflecting the considerable difficulty of forming an $N=Z$ $\alpha$-cluster in extremely neutron-rich superheavy nuclei.
-The peak of parameter h is also negative, suggesting that unpaired nucleons may impose additional suppression on $P_{\alpha}$.
+Parameter $a$ exhibits a markedly positive peak value, indicating that $Q_{\alpha}$ serves as the primary enhancer of $\alpha$ decay by increasing the penetration probability $P$ through the barrier-lowering effect.
+In contrast, the $Q_{\alpha}^{-1/2}$term in Eq. (\ref{Eq12}) contributes to a reduction in the preformation probability $P_{\alpha}$, reflecting the indirect influence of decay energy on cluster formation due to factors such as isospin asymmetry.
+The posterior distribution of parameter $b$ is concentrated in the negative region, implying that the size effect represented by $A^{1/3}$ significantly suppresses the preformation probability of $\alpha$-particle in the superheavy region, consistent with the higher Coulomb barrier and more complex cluster formation process in superheavy nuclei.
+Parameter $e$ is negative and possesses a large absolute magnitude, providing strong evidence that the isospin effect inhibits $\alpha$ decay, reflecting the considerable difficulty of forming an $N=Z$ $\alpha$-cluster in extremely neutron-rich superheavy nuclei.
+The MAP value $h$ is also negative, suggesting that unpaired nucleons may impose additional suppression on $P_{\alpha}$.
 It is evident that in superheavy nuclei, the preformation probability of $\alpha$ decay is modulated collectively by the enhancing effect of $Q_{\alpha}$, the suppressing influence of $A^{1/3}$, the inhibition due to strong neutron–proton asymmetry, and possible shell effects.
-Among these, the distinctly negative value of parameter e and its relative independence observed in the joint distributions underscore the necessity of incorporating an isospin asymmetry correction term when describing $\alpha$ decay in superheavy nuclei.
+Among these, the distinctly negative value of parameter $e$ and its relative independence observed in the joint distributions underscore the necessity of incorporating an isospin asymmetry correction term when describing $\alpha$ decay in superheavy nuclei.